sitraka-/Sound-Systems/CONTROL.md

 ![breadboard](assets/images/Breadboard-Pinout.png)

 The diagram above illustrates the interconnection of the holes on your breadboard.
-Observe that the _power rails_ are horizontally linked, whereas the other holes are organized in short vertical rows of 5 connected holes each.
+Observe that the _power rails_ and _ground rail_ are horizontally linked, whereas the other holes are organized in short vertical rows of 5 connected holes each.

-The term "power rails" is attributed to these specific rails due to their common usage in facilitating the connection of power and ground components on the breadboard.
+The term "power/ground rails" is attributed to these specific rails due to their common usage in facilitating the connection of power and ground components on the breadboard.

 **Connecting our potentiometer:**